Spandan-Bhattacharya/Solve_it/README.md

 5. The footer contains a message, "Made with Love."

 ## Contributing
+This project is a part of JWoC 2024!!
+Everyone interested please join the discord channel : https://discord.gg/bcgZ9RZZ8r All communication will be done through the solve-it! channel in the server.
 If you would like to contribute to the development of Solve it!, feel free to fork this repository and submit a pull request with your changes.
 We welcome any improvements, bug fixes, or additional puzzle solvers.

 ```bash